 - Your spouse.
-You may be legally separated but not divorced. - Your children from birth up to 23 years of age only if they are: - Your natural children, stepchildren, foster children placed through a State foster child program, legally adopted children, children in your physical custody and for whom bona fide adoption proceedings are underway, or children for whom you are the legal, court-appointed guardian; - Unmarried and chiefly dependent upon you for support; and - Living with you in a normal parent-child relationship. - This provision is waived for natural/adopted children of the benefit recipient who are living with a divorced spouse, assuming all other criteria are met. - Only stepchildren living with the retiree more than 50% of the time may be insured under this plan.
+You may be legally separated but not divorced. - Grandfathered same-sex partners as defined and documented by 2 AAC 38.010 2 AAC 38.100. - Your children from birth up to 23 years of age only if they are: - Your natural children, stepchildren, children of your grandfathered same-sex partner as defined and documented by 2 AAC 38.01 2 AAC 38.100, foster children placed through a State foster child program, legally adopted children, children in your physical custody and for whom bona fide adoption proceedings are underway, or children for whom you are the legal, court-appointed guardian; - Unmarried and chiefly dependent upon you for support; and - Living with you in a normal parent-child relationship. - This provision is waived for natural/adopted children of the benefit recipient who are living with a divorced spouse, assuming all other criteria are met. - Only stepchildren living with the retiree more than 50% of the time may be insured under this plan.